MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ---

-### Step 5 — Risk Parity refresh every 5 years
+### Step 5 — Risk Parity refresh every year

-Every 5 years I recompute the risky basket:
+Every 1 year I recompute the risky basket:

-1. I use the previous 5 years of daily data.
+1. I use the previous 1 year of daily data.
 2. I recompute the covariance matrix.
 3. I solve for new Risk Parity weights.
 4. I update the risky basket allocation.